 Employment Law

-Whether you require legal assistance navigating a dispute with your employer, or you are concerned about some aspect of your employment, we can assist you to understand your rights and resolve your dispute.
+Whether you require assistance navigating a workplace dispute, you have been dismissed, or you require advice about some aspect of your employment, we can assist you to understand your position and help to resolve your dispute.

-There are many issues which might arise in the course of your employment, which we can assist you to resolve.
-Employees commonly encounter issues in relation to:
+There are many issues which may arise in the course of employment, which we can assist to resolve.
+In our experience, employees commonly encounter issues in relation to:

 • Most employees have rights, entitlements and protections related to the termination of their employment.
 The Fair Work Act 2009 (Cth) sets out a range of reasons which an employer can not rely on to dismiss an employee.